 Chairman: Thank you.
-I have a couple of questions on that, a comment I guess.
-When I look at the substantiation sheet, it's got other small capital vehicle.
+I have a couple of questions on that and a comment, I guess.
+When I look at the substantiation sheet, it's got "Other Small Capital Vehicle."
 It's got that as design funding of government priorities of \$8.5 million.
 Then it's got a planning studies line of \$1.5 million.
 That's \$10 million for planning and design.
 I'd like to get a little more clarification in addition to when we can expect the substantiation sheet on the \$5 million we are being asked to approve in here.
 Minister Joanasie.

 Hon.
 David Joanasie: Thank you, Mr. Chairman.
-We did share correspondence through the Chairman as late as October 13.
+We did share correspondence through the chairman as late as October 13.
 I recall there was a letter sent out.
 We will have to make sure that everyone has a copy of this.
 There are some details around this.

-In addition to your question on planning, there are extra funds around planning for different projects, but we are trying to lay it out line by line so that it's clear which planning funds are dedicated to what.
+In addition to your question around planning, there are extra funds around planning for different projects and we'll try to lay it out line by line so that it's clear which planning funds are dedicated to what.
 Yes, we can seek clarification.
 Thank you, Mr. Chairman.

-Chairman: Thank you, and I am sure during proceedings that it will clarify for me, but finally, when can we expect the substantiation sheet on the \$5 million request?
+Chairman: Thank you, and I am sure during proceedings that it will clarify for me, but just finally, when can we expect the substantiation sheet on the \$5 million request?
 Minister Joanasie.